 1. Choose a Wooden Crate or Plastic Bin

 Especially if you are starting your small worm farm indoors, pick a container that you can use as the worm bed.
 Clean the bin and drill holes.
-Flip it to drill holes on the bottom part.
+Flip it to drill holes in the bottom part.
 Drill 3/8-inch holes spaced at four inches.
 This will serve as the drainage holes.
 Meanwhile, on the side, use a 1/8-inch bit to drill ventilation holes.

 2. Fill the Worm Bed with Paper

 Now that the worm bed is ready with holes, the next thing to do is to fill it with shredded paper.
 This will be the preliminary bedding.
 First, tear the newspaper or any other paper into tiny strips.
 Soak the papers in a bucket with water.
-Remove a handful of the papers, squeeze, and spread at the bottom of the worm bed.
+Remove a handful of the papers, squeeze them, and spread them at the bottom of the worm bed.
 Continue adding paper until its height is about a few inches.

 3. Add Potting Soil